Who is Curious Dog Creative LLC?

 Denton, Texas is Susan’s hometown with degrees from Texas Christian University and the Presbyterian School of Christian Education in Richmond, Virginia.

-In her community, Susan serves as the Director of Film Programming for the Thin Line Fest and as the President of the arts nonprofit, Artists Enclave of Denton County.
+In her community, Susan serves as the Director of Film Programming for the Thin Line Fest and as the Past-President of the arts nonprofit, Artists Enclave of Denton County.

-Susan holds active membership in the International Documentary Association, Women in Film Dallas, Screen Actors Guild-AFTRA and the Actors’ Equity Association.
+Susan holds active membership in the Women in Film Dallas, Screen Actors Guild-AFTRA and the Actors’ Equity Association.

 In February 2020, Susan co-directed Texas Woman’s University’s groundbreaking production of the play, These Shining Lives, with Sharon Barnhill.

-Public television involvement includes working as Associate Producer of the annual KERA program, Frame of Mind.
+Public television involvement includes working as Associate Producer from 2019-2020 of the annual KERA program, Frame of Mind.

 Most recent travels took Susan on the festival and public television broadcast circuit with the award-winning doc short films, Mack Minded and Mack Minded: Humanly Possible which she directed and produced.
 About that project, here is the synopsis: Before the acronym STEM even existed, Dr. Pauline Beery Mack, Texas Woman’s University professor in the 1950s-1970s, pioneered in the quest for knowledge in science, technology and statistical research.
 Her advances in bone density provided NASA invaluable information for manned spaceflight, earning Mack a Silver Snoopy award presented by Astronaut Jim Lovell in 1970, a time when women scientists were rarely recognized among their male peers.

 Past directorial projects include doc shorts, Story Town with Weldon’s, Living Art: Jo Williams, Retno’s Refusal and Waking the Dead, with co-director, Elizabeth Harding.